iStorage Server Online Help

 3. Generic SCSI

-This type of device allow you to create advanced devices such as CDP or snapshots.
+This category lets you create advanced devices such as CDP and snapshot-linked targets.

 Snapshot Linked Target